 How Do We Create the Sales and Marketing Organization of the Future?

-Organizations across the world have had to rapidly adjust their marketing and sales practices to a digital-only world in just a few short months.
+Organizations worldwide have had to rapidly adjust their marketing and sales practices to a digital-only world in just a few short months.
 Many of these changes are likely to stick even once stay-at-home restrictions ease.
-Indeed, a survey of B2B decision-makers by McKinsey found that 79% believe the changes they have made to their sales models are likely to be sustained for more than a year.
+Indeed, a survey of B2B decision-makers by McKinsey found that 79% believe the changes they have made to their sales models will likely be sustained for more than a year.
 Some 65% also state their new go-to-market models are as effective or more effective than those before COVID-19.

 With that in mind, here are a few thoughts to bear in mind as you adapt to a digital-first future: